brunokoga/Montevideo/ultimateCombat_dir/classes/gunslinger.md

-_ [Menacing](advanced/magicItem_dir/weapons#_menacing) Shot (Ex_: At 15th level, the gunslinger can spend 1 grit point, shoot a firearm into the air, and affect all living creatures within a 30-foot-radius burst as if they were subject to the _ [fear](spell_dir/fear#_fear_ spell.
+_ [Menacing](advance_dir/magicItems/weapons#_menacing) Shot (Ex)_: At 15th level, the gunslinger can spend 1 grit point, shoot a firearm into the air, and affect all living creatures within a 30-foot-radius burst as if they were subject to the _ [fear](spell_dir/fear#_fear)_ spell.
 The DC of this effect is equal to 10 + 1/2 the gunslinger's level + the gunslinger's Wisdom modifier.